- 1 Research on the Uses for CBD Oil

-As a result of the interaction between CBD and the cannabinoid receptors in the brain and throughout our body’s immune system, it has been observed that regular doses of CBD oil can play a role in the relief of chronic pain.
-Back pain relief, especially, seems to be one of the primary CBD oil benefits when it comes to managing pain.
+As a result of the interaction between CBD and the cannabinoid receptors in the brain and throughout our body’s immune system, it has been observed that regular doses can play a role in the relief of chronic pain.
+Back pain relief, especially, seems to be one of the primary CBD pluses when it comes to managing pain.

-For more insight into the efficiency of CBD oil for chronic pain, we can refer to this 2008 review, which analysed a number of studies between the late 1980s and 2007.
-The review concluded CBD oil was effective for the management of pain.
+For more insight into the efficiency of CBD for chronic pain, we can refer to this 2008 review, which analysed a number of studies between the late 1980s and 2007.
+The review concluded it was effective for the management of pain.

 An interesting piece of research on individuals with generalised anxiety disorder (SAD) also showed improvements in public speaking-induced anxiety and stress after taking CBD.

-As far as how CBD benefits sleep patterns, a study on the effects of acute systemic administration of cannabidiol on sleep-wake cycle in rats had some positive results: the administration of CBD did lead to an overall increase in sleep time.
+As far as how it can help sleep patterns, a study on the effects of acute systemic administration of cannabidiol on sleep-wake cycle in rats had some positive results: the administration of CBD did lead to an overall increase in sleep time.

 Coronary heart disease still remains the number one cause of mortality in the United Kingdom, so any compound capable of protecting your heart must be seriously considered.
-Research has been mounting on the potential CBD oil uses related to cardiovascular health.
+Research has been mounting on the potential benefits related to cardiovascular health.
 One example is this study, which demonstrates CBD to have “cardioprotective” properties.

-While there is very limited research on the direct effects of CBD consumption on sex drive, many other benefits of CBD oil have been cited to lead to an improved sex life.
+While there is very limited research on the direct effects of CBD consumption on sex drive, many other pros of this supplement have been cited to lead to an improved sex life.
 For example, increased blood flow as a result of taking CBD can improve erectile-dysfunction in men as well as reduce pain associated with penetration in women.

 ADHD, which is a mental disorder, is typically hard to treat since it can be displayed and interpreted very differently.
 As a result, many sufferers choose to self-medicate with other drugs and substances to get relief, many of which can have undesirable side effects.
 The low side-effect nature of CBD oil could prove to be an excellent alternative for ADHD sufferers if the early research stands up.